 Testing is free and available to anyone.

-HIV testing will be offered to patients along with regular blood work in some of our hospitals through the Seek and Treat for Optimal Prevention (STOP) of HIV/AIDS pilot project designed to expand access to HIV/AIDS medications among hard-to-reach and vulnerable people in British Columbia.
+In a hospital - HIV testing will be offered to patients along with regular blood work in some of our hospitals through the Seek and Treat for Optimal Prevention (STOP) of HIV/AIDS pilot project designed to expand access to HIV/AIDS medications among hard-to-reach and vulnerable people in British Columbia.

-Two Vancouver Medicine Shoppe pharmacies are offering free rapid HIV testing.
+In a pharmacy - Two Vancouver Medicine Shoppe pharmacies are offering free rapid HIV testing.
 During a year-long pilot, beginning July 2014, pharmacists trained by HIV nurses from VCH and PHC will offer customers an optional rapid HIV test for free, in which results are known on the spot in five minutes.